- A dog from abroad - introduction

 Dog – environmental relations / dogs from abroad:

-Loving people often think that their dogs had bad experiences with certain situations in their “old lives” (e.g. with men, children, trams, etc.) and therefore have difficulty adapting.
-This possibility certainly exists, but one should not overlook the lack of conditioning and socialization.
-Dogs go through an imprinting and socialization phase in the first 16 weeks of their lives.
+Often loving people think that their dogs in their "old life" have had bad experiences with certain situations (for example with men, children, trams, etc.) and therefore have difficulty adaptation.
+This option certainly exists, but you should not overlook the lack of embossing and socialization.
+Dogs go through a embossed and socialization phase in the first 16 weeks of their lives.

 The time in which they are puppies is therefore of great importance.
 Everything that the puppies experience as pleasant during this time will also be viewed as “pleasant” and “safe” in the future.
 Therefore, rescuing young street dogs (they are only allowed to enter Germany after being immunized against rabies at around 5 months old) is just as challenging as rescuing adult street dogs.